-It started with the Bastille Day attack in Nice almost a year ago.
+It started with 2016 Bastille Day attack in Nice.
 Eighty-four people were killed when a driver deliberately drove his truck into the crowd of revelers.
 Ten children were killed that day.
 This was not the first attack of this nature.
 In 1981 and 1983, there were similar incidents in Beirut.
 However, since the Nice Attack, there have been similar incidents at Ohio State University as well as in Berlin, Jerusalem, the United Kingdom (Westminster) and Stockholm.
 The May 18 Times Square incident has led to speculation that cars will be banned from Times Square.
 In the most recent attack on London Bridge over the weekend, a van mounted the curb and the driver deliberately mowed down pedestrians and three attackers then stabbed random innocent people nearby, killing seven (more than a dozen victims are currently hospitalized).

 The recent bombing at the Ariana Grande concert in Manchester (UK), in which a 23-year-old man detonated a shrapnel-laden device, injuring 116 individuals and killing 23 (including children), was another reminder of the vulnerability of soft targets.

 What are the implications for event industry professionals?
 One thing is certain.
 These incidents are a HUGE wake-up call.

 With soft targets becoming increasingly vulnerable to attacks by terrorists, lone-wolf attackers as well as individuals who have severe psychiatric disorders, it is extremely important for event planners to heighten their vigilance.
 Whether it’s a conference, trade show, sporting event, concert, festival or corporate event, anywhere crowds gather can become a target.